-In mid 2010, after reviewing each executive's job responsibilities, individual performance, our corporate performance, competitive market data and our total compensation expense, the salaries of Mr. Barbier Dr. Friedmann, Mr. Roddy and Dr. Schoenhard were not changed.
+In mid 2011, after reviewing each executive's job responsibilities, individual performance, our corporate performance, competitive market data and our total compensation expense, the salary of Mr. Barbier was increased by approximately 8% and the salaries of Dr. Friedmann, Mr. Roddy and Dr. Schoenhard were not changed.

 Bonuses.
 Each executive officer is eligible for an annual cash bonus.
 We provide such bonuses to motivate executive officers to perform on behalf of general corporate goals and to perform in their areas of responsibility.
 We do not have a policy of prospectively establishing annual target bonuses or bonus criteria.
 Each individual executive officer's bonus for the prior year is determined through an evaluation of overall corporate performance with a particular focus on our progress since the prior year's bonus determination in the areas of research and development, finance and other operations.
-In its evaluation of performance in 2010, the Compensation Committee considered corporate development activities, the progress in preclinical development activities in our hemophilia program and clinical development of our metastatic melanoma product candidate and determined that cash bonuses would be paid only if we stayed on budget for 2010.
-As a result of this evaluation, the Compensation Committee determined the bonus payments for 2010 of \$300,000 for Mr. Barbier, \$225,000 for Dr. Friedmann, \$100,000 for Mr. Roddy and \$125,000 for Dr. Schoenhard.
+In its evaluation of performance in 2011, the Compensation Committee considered corporate development activities and the progress in preclinical development activities.
+As a result of this evaluation, the Compensation Committee determined the bonus payments for 2011 of \$350,000 for Mr. Barbier, \$225,000 for Dr. Friedmann, \$100,000 for Mr. Roddy and \$125,000 for Dr. Schoenhard.